techidaily/site-win11-tips/source/_posts/addressing-invisible-hardware-on-microsoft-oses.md

 ## 2\.
 Run the SFC Tool

  Users have confirmed the System File Checker tool can resolve this drive error.
 That highlights system file corruption can cause this issue, which an SFC scan will likely resolve.
-Our guide to[running a System File Checker scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to execute the SFC command in Windows.
+Our guide to [running a System File Checker scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) tells you how to execute the SFC command in Windows.

 ![The sfc /scannow](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/sfc-scannow.jpg)